 Discretionary Housing Payments (DHP) are payments that we can make if your Housing Benefit is less than the full amount of rent charged.
-Exceptional Hardship Payments (EHP) can be made if the shortfall in your Council Tax Support cannot be met.
+Discretionary Local Scheme Payments (LSP) can be made if the shortfall in your Council Tax Support cannot be met.

 We cannot, make a DHP to cover the cost of:

 • ineligible amounts included in your rent (i.e. things like fuel, water or food charges)

 • water charges

 • other debts

 • reductions in Housing Benefit because of benefit sanctions